serokell/blog-posts/typescript-for-haskellers/article.md

 type PointX = Omit<Point, "y" | "z">; // type PointX = { x: number }
 ```

-TypeScript [contains](https://www.typescriptlang.org/docs/handbook/utility-types.html) a lot of predefined conditional and mapped types, so you can use them from the box.
+TypeScript [contains](https://www.typescriptlang.org/docs/handbook/utility-types.html) a lot of predefined conditional and mapped types, so you can use them out of the box.

 ## Going deeper

-Build-in concepts are good.
+Built-in concepts are good.
-But as you can see, TypeScript type system is not really a weak one.
+But as you can see, TypeScript's type system is not really a weak one.
-Adding our knowledge from Haskell and type theory we can think about how to get more from this system and what we can build using it.
+By adding our knowledge from Haskell and type theory, we can get more from this system.
-This part will show very brief descriptions of different approaches.
-But links, mentioned below, on references and other articles must help you to deeply understand them.
+This part will show very brief descriptions of different approaches, but we have also added links to references and other articles that will help you understand them more deeply, if necessary.

 ### HKT

-You may see that TypeScript type system is not so bad as one may think.
+As we said before, TypeScript's type system is not so bad as one may think.
-But it has one important limitation -- absence of kinds.
+But it has one important limitation – absence of kinds.
-Higher-Kinded Types allow us to write types which have their own type constructors as parameters.
+Higher-kinded types allow us to write types which have their own type constructors as parameters.
 So, using generics instead of abstracting only over types we are able to abstract over types which already abstract over types.

-Unfortunately we can't write such code and TypeScript type system doesn't allow it.
+Unfortunately, we can't write such code, and TypeScript's type system doesn't allow it.

 ```typescript
 interface Collection<F> {
   create: <A>() => F<A>; // Type 'F' is not generic.